daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/fault-tolerance.md

 - Packets sent over the network may be lost or arbitrarily delayed
 - Node's clock may be significantly out of sync with other nodes (despite best efforts to set up NTP)
 - Process may pause for a substantial amount of time at any point in its execution (stop-the-world garbage collector), be declared dead by other nodes, and then come back to life again without realizing it was paused
+- Program crashing due to programming error

+## Fault tolerance

+Being fault tolerant is strongly related to what are called **dependable systems**.
+Dependability is a term that covers a number of useful requirements for distributed systems:

+- **Availability**: Property that a system is ready to be used immediately
+- **Reliability**: Property that a system can run continuously without failure
+- **Safety**: When a system temporarily fails, no catastrophic event happens
+- **Maintainability**: How easily a failed system can be repaired

+### Metrics

+Traditionally, fault-tolerance has been related to the following three metrics:

+- **Mean Time to Failure (MTTF)**: The average time until a component fails
+- **Mean Time to Repair (MTTR)**: The average time needed to repair a component
+- **Mean Time Between Failures (MTBF)**: MTTF + MTTR

 ## Dealing with faults

+Faults are generally classified as transient, intermittent, or permanent.

 ### Detecting